JosefNemec/Playnite/doc/tutorials/extensions/searchSupport.md

 [GenericListSearchContext](xref:Playnite.SDK.Plugins.GenericListSearchContext) can be used if you want to provide simple list of results and use Playnite's built-in item filter.
 The same functionality can be also achieved by using standard [SearchContext](xref:Playnite.SDK.Plugins.SearchContext) and enabling `UseAutoSearch`.

+### Switching to a specific context

+There are two ways how to switch to a specific context from a search item:

+1) Return item action as [ContextSwitchSearchItemAction](xref:Playnite.SDK.Plugins.GenericListSearchContext) action object.

+2) Use `SwitchContext` method from search arguments [GetSearchResultsArgs](xref:Playnite.SDK.Plugins.GetSearchResultsArgs) object.

 ### Opening search from SDK

 [MainView](xref:Playnite.SDK.IPlayniteAPI.MainView) API provides `OpenSearch` methods that can be used to open global search view with specific context and/or search term.